 Because.
 Every.
 Word.
 Matters.
 Help is here.
 Bestselling author, longtime Ivy League writing professor, acclaimed editor.
-Acceptances to: Harvard Yale MIT Brown Dartmouth UCLA
+Acceptances to: Harvard Yale Stanford MIT Brown Dartmouth UCLA

 Princeton Columbia Barnard UC Berkeley